Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **Ringing Blows**

-    When you miss a melee attack with a :weapon-prop-heavy: *[heavy]* weapon, you can deal damage to that creature equal to your Ability Modifier used to make the attack roll.
+    When you miss a melee attack with a :weapon-prop-heavy: *[heavy]* weapon, you can deal damage to that creature equal to your Ability Modifier used to make the :d20-attack: **Attack Roll**.
 This damage can't be increased in any way, other than increasing the Ability Modifier.

 - **Excessive Force**